The Gold ETF that Delivers

 The delivery of physical gold to applicants may take considerable time and the delay in delivery could result in losses if the price of gold declines.
 A share submission is irrevocable.

-The material must be preceded or accompanied by a prospectus.
-Before investing you should carefully consider the VanEck Merk Gold Trust's (the “Trust") investment objectives, risks, charges and expenses.
-Please read the prospectus carefully before investing.
+VanEck Merck Gold Trust (OUNZ) must be preceded or accompanied by the prospectus.
+Before investing you should carefully consider the Fund’s investment objectives, risks, charges and expenses.
+This and other information is in the prospectus, a copy of which is available at https://www.vaneck.com/us/en/investments/merk-gold-trust-etf-ounz/ounz-prospectus.pdf/.
+Please read the prospectus carefully before you invest.

 Investing involves risk, including possible loss of principal.
 The Trust is not an investment company registered under the Investment Company Act of 1940 or a commodity pool for the purposes of the Commodity Exchange Act.
 Shares of the Trust are not subject to the same regulatory requirements as mutual funds.
 Because shares of the Trust are intended to reflect the price of the gold held in the Trust, the market price of the shares is subject to fluctuations similar to those affecting gold prices.
 Additionally, shares of the Trust are bought and sold at market price, not at net asset value (“NAV”).
 Brokerage commissions will reduce returns.